-On the down side, drinking from this collapsable bottle requires a learned skill, and definitely needs two hands.
+On the downside, drinking from this collapsible bottle requires a learned skill, and requires two hands.
 Its soft flexibility makes it flop around when trying to grab a drink, which will lead to spills if you're not careful.
-This is defnitely not a one-handed drinking bottle, but if you're using this bottle, hopefully you are in the backcountry or on some kind of adventure where you will have time to use both hands to hydrate yourself!
-The bottle also tied with the Soma Bottle as the easiest to tip over.
-This is yet another factor that makes the Platypus better suited for the great outdoors than as your work or commute companion.
+This is not a one-handed drinking bottle, but if you're using this bottle, hopefully you are in the backcountry or on some kind of adventure where you will have time to use both hands to hydrate yourself!
+The bottle tied with the Soma Bottle as the easiest to tip over.
+This is yet another factor that makes the Softbottle better suited for the great outdoors versus as your work or commute companion.

-This contender also has the smallest mouth of all bottles we tested, making it hard to fill up from faucets with large or powerful water streams.
-On this note, if you are planning on purifying your water, the Platypus requires a different bottle for purification with a filter or a Steri-Pen, which should be noted if you're planning on taking this bottle into the backcountry.
-It works well as a back-up, but needs another bottle for filling and purification.
+This contender also has one of the smallest mouths of all bottles we tested, making it hard to fill up from faucets with large or powerful water streams.
+Only the *bkr had a more narrow mouth and gave us just as much trouble as the Platypus when filling.
+On this note, if you are planning on purifying your water, the Softbottle requires a different bottle for purification with a filter or a Steri-Pen**, which should be noted if you're planning on taking this bottle into the backcountry.
+It works well as a back-up but needs another bottle for filling and purification.

 The SoftBottle can easily handle your average tumble onto hard surfaces.
 It breezed through our drop tests, barely suffering a scratch (a minute scratch on the cap was all).
 However, you can't expect a collapsible bottle to last forever.
 It held up fine in our three-month review, but in personal experience, we haven't had a collapsible bottle that held up much more than a year.
 For this reason, we recommend always having another water container as a backup.
 If you fold the bottle up for storage frequently, the bottle will wear more quickly along the fold lines and could risk having a hole form on the seam.

-Even so, the Platypus bottle is more durable than the Nomader because of its simple design; only two parts (lid and body) make up the Platypus.
-The Nomader may be more durable in its body, but its lid has so many plastic parts that it seems that the bottle will wear out much faster than a the Platypus, with its simple design.
+Even so, the Softbottle is more durable than the Nomader because of its simple design; only two parts (lid and body) make up the Platypus.
+The Nomader may be more durable in its body, but its lid has so many plastic parts that it seems that the bottle will wear out much faster than the Softbottle, with its simple design.

 Ease of Cleaning

-At $9, the Platypus SoftBottle is a great value bottle for those of us who frequently go on multi-day trips.
+At $9, the SoftBottle is a great value bottle for those of us who frequently go on multi-day trips.
 It is packable and light, and easy to fill from streams.
 That being said, the value of this bottle significantly drops when using it in the office as your primary bottle.
-It doesn't stand up well on its own, much like the Soma Bottle- one of our glass contenders.
-The Platypus is by far the most inexpensive bottle on the list, but the runners-up are the Nalgene Wide Mouth, the Citrus Zinger, and the CamelBak Eddy.
-These all ring in at $16, but are far more durable and substantial than the Platypus for use around town.
+It doesn't stand up well on its own, much like the Soma Bottle, one of our glass contenders.
+The Platypus is by far the most inexpensive bottle on the list, but the runners-up are the Nalgene Wide Mouth, the Citrus Zinger, and the CamelBak eddy.
+These all ring in at around $16, but are far more durable and substantial than the Softbottle for use around town.

 — Jane Jackson